aws-samples/acmpca-hierarchy/README.md

 - Use the AWS CloudFormation template via either the AWS console or AWS Command Line Interface (CLI).
 - The template parameter descriptions walk you through the console usage.
 - See the Test Cases below for CLI usage.

+# Limitations
+- AWS recommends using Amazon CloudFront to serve CRLs to clients, see [Enable S3 Block Public Access (BPA) with CloudFront](https://docs.aws.amazon.com/privateca/latest/userguide/crl-planning.html#s3-bpa).
+This AWS CloudFormation template does not have CloudFront creation capabilities at this time.
+One may add this capability to the template themselves or enable it manually after stack creation.
+- This AWS CloudFormation template does not have OCSP enablement capabilities at this time.
+One may add this capability to the template themselves or enable it manually after stack creation.
+- This AWS CloudFormation template does not enable permissions for ACM at this time, see [AWS::ACMPCA::Permission](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-acmpca-permission.html).
+One may add this capability to the template themselves or enable it manually after stack creation.
+- Private CA Connectors for AD and SCEP require prerequisites that are out of scope for this solution.

 # Prerequisites